Lois Toulson: 2018

 At the 2018 British Diving Championships, Toulson won the women's 10m platform event, scoring 336.90 points.

 At the 2018 European Championships in Glasgow/Edinburgh, Toulson partnered with Eden Cheng in the women's 10 metre synchro platform and won a gold medal.
 Toulson also partnered with Matty Lee to win silver in the mixed synchronised 10m platform.

 2021

 At the 2021 FINA Diving World Cup held in Japan as an official test event for the 2020 Tokyo Olympics, Toulson and Cheng won silver in synchronised 10m platform, thereby securing their qualification to the Olympics.
 They also won silver in Synchronised 10m platform two weeks later at the European Championships.
 At the 2020 Olympics, the pair finished seventh in the synchronized 10 metre platform after a poor start.

 2022

 She competed at the 2022 Commonwealth Games where she won silver medals in the women's 10 metre platform event and the mixed synchronised 10 metre platform event alongside Kyle Kothari.

+2024

+Alongside Andrea Spendolini-Sirieix, Toulson won a bronze medal in the synchronised 10 metre platform event at the Paris Olympics but failed to make the individual 10 metre platform final.